Rishi Tripathi

 Rishi Tripathi is an Indian politician and a member of the 18th Uttar Pradesh Assembly from the Nautanwa Assembly constituency of the Maharajganj district.
 He is a member of the NISHAD Party.

 Early life

-Mohan Verma was born on 9 June 1983 in Gorakhpur, Uttar Pradesh, to a Hindu family of Sunil Dutt Tripathi.
+Rishi Tripathi was born on 9 June 1983 in Gorakhpur, Uttar Pradesh, to a Hindu family of Sunil Dutt Tripathi.
 He married Abhilasha Tripathi on 28 January 2013, and they have one child.